World Chocolate Day: Friday 7th of July 2023

 Did you know that approximately 1 billion people from around the world eat chocolates every day?

 This just shows that many of us cannot resist the temptation of chocolaty treats.
-Chocolate is also the food of love!
-It may be recognised as unhealthy, but dark chocolate has many health benefits to creating a calm and happy mood, improving memory and even helps to keep that heart healthy… but remember everything is in moderation!
+Indeed chocolate is also the food of love!
+You might think chocolate is unhealthy, however dark chocolate has many health benefits.
+It creates a calm and happy mood, improves memory and even helps to keep that heart healthy… but remember everything in moderation!

 What is the story of chocolate?

 Chocolate begins from the pods of the cacao tree and is native to Central and South America.
-Each pod is usually grown from the trunk and in the larger branches, which contain the cacao beans.
+Pods g from the trunk and in the larger branches, which contain the cacao beans.

 Did you know cacao is the botanical name for the unfermented beans and cocoa is the manufactured product?
 You can find more about the cocoa bean via our Library Search here:

-Chocolate is traced back to Mayans where it was consumed in liquid form for celebrations and complimented with most meals.
+Chocolate can be traced back to the Mayans.
+It was consumed in liquid form for celebrations and complimented most meals.
 It was often combined with chillies, water and honey.
-The Aztecs also believed that chocolate was sacred and used the cacao beans as currency- more valuable than gold!
+Furthermore, The Aztecs also believed that chocolate was sacred and used the cacao beans as currency- in fact, it was more valuable than gold!

-During the industrial revolution, chocolate was booming.
+During the industrial revolution, chocolate boomed.
 Half of the cacao butter was removed for the chocolate liquor and resulting in a creamier and improved quality.
 It was the modern era for cost-effective, machine-based chocolate.

 John Cadbury opened the first shop in Birmingham in 1824 and has manufactured chocolate since.
 Due to the machinery, different types of chocolate have emerged and today it is a highly refined, edible confectionary.